The Dark Side of the Moon

 On The Run

 It’s about travel and about the fear of death through flying, really, which I suffered from quite a lot early on in our career.
-I think most people who fly as much as we did go through cycles where you get where you get scared of it, and then you reconcile yourself.”
+I think most people who fly as much as we did go through cycles where you get scared of it, and then you reconcile yourself.”

 ~ Roger Waters